 Las Colinas is home to seven 2018 Fortune 500 companies – ExxonMobil, McKesson (starting in spring 2019), Kimberly-Clark, Celanese, Pioneer Natural Resources, Vistra Energy and Fluor Corporation, – twelve Fortune 1000 companies, thirteen Inc. 5000 companies and eight of the 25 largest public companies in Dallas-Fort Worth.
 Other highly-regarded firms have significant offices in Las Colinas, including Verizon, Citigroup, AT&T, Microsoft, Oracle, Siemens, CVS Health, Humana, Neiman Marcus, Sprint, Abbott Laboratories, Gartner, The Kroger Company, McDonald’s, the Boy Scouts of America, the College Football Playoff, and the Big XII Conference.

-Over 45,000 residents live in Las Colinas.
-There are 38 residential neighborhoods and 27 homeowner sub-associations.
+Over 45,000 residents live in Las Colinas and there are 40 residential neighborhoods.

 Education campuses in Las Colinas and the surrounding area include: The University of Dallas, North Lake Community College, Cistercian Preparatory School, the Highlands School and North Hills Preparatory School.
 Las Colinas Elementary, La Villita Elementary (Carrollton/Farmers Branch ISD) and the Singley Academy (Irving ISD) are also in Las Colinas.

 More than 190 acres of parks and greenbelts, 17 miles of canal waterways and 10 miles of riverside hiking and biking trails contribute to the many recreational opportunities and excellent quality of life in Las Colinas.